RuKira/SPT-AllInOne/README.md

+# THIS PROJECT IS NO LONGER BEING UPDATED AS CJ IS WORKING ON TARKOVTOOLS!

 This application is not finished, as I learn WPF - not the best with XAML.

 However, I am making an application that does a lot of things.